yellowmessenger/documentation/docs/platform_concepts/appConfiguration/shopify.md

 **Here are some key benefits of leveraging this integration**:

 * **Unified customer data & customer self-serve**: Gain a 360-degree view of your customers by integrating their Shopify data with other touchpoints.
 You can enable customers to access their data and order details conveniently through bot conversations.
-* Personalized campaigns and automated workflows: Leverage customer data to create targeted marketing campaigns, boost sales and create automated workflows.
+* **Personalized campaigns and automated workflows**: Leverage customer data to create targeted marketing campaigns, boost sales and create automated workflows.
-* Better support: Provide better customer support by accessing order history and customer details directly from Shopify.
-* Multi-channel support: Provide consistent support and information to customers across various channels, including chat, email, Whatsapp and more.
+* **Better support with multi-channel**: Provide better customer support by accessing order history and customer details directly from Shopify and interact across various channels, including chat, email, Whatsapp and more.
-* Time and Cost Savings: Reduce manual data entry, streamline processes, and save time and resources by automating tasks.
+* **Time and Cost Saving**s: Reduce manual data entry, streamline processes, and save time and resources by automating tasks.

 ## 2.Integrate Shopify with Yellow.ai